opensafely/documentation/docs/ehrql-new-tutorial.md

 The current implementation of ehrQL is based on Python, but the syntax used is relatively simple.

-This tutorial assumes that you have a little familiarity with programming or scripted data analysis, whether that is in Python, R, Stata or any other language.
+This tutorial assumes that you have a little familiarity with:

+* programming or scripted data analysis, whether that is in Python, R, Stata or any other language.
+* querying databases or other data stores

 Familiarity with: